Swap Space Management

 sudo chmod 600 /swapfile

-Now make a swap area within the file and activate:
+Now make a swap area within the file and enable:

 sudo mkswap /swapfile sudo swapon /swapfile

-To make the changes permanent, make an entry into fstab (if it isn’t already there)
+To make the changes persistent, make an entry into fstab (if it is not already there) using your preferred editor (Leafpad, Nano, Vim).

-NOTE: extreme caution should be taken when modifying fstab.
-An incorrectly stated fstab will result in a failure to boot the Bodhi Linux.
+***CAUTION***: extreme care should be taken when modifying fstab!
+An incorrectly stated fstab will result in a failure to boot Bodhi Linux.

 /swapfile none swap sw 0 0

-Verify the swap was created and usable (see: Show Current above)
+Verify the swap was created and usable (see: Check Swap Status above).

 Resize

-Effectively we are deleting the swap file, and recreating the file.
+We are effectively deleting the swap file, and recreating the file.

 Follow Remove (below), omitting the change to /etc/fstab